Thursday, April 25, 2013

 What to Do if You Suspect a Problem

-• Talk with other workers, your supervisor, and union representatives to see if the problems are being experienced by others and urge that a record of reported health complaints be kept by management, if one has not already been established.
+If you or others at your office are experiencing health or comfort problems that you suspect may be caused by indoor air pollution, you can do the following:- Talk with other workers, your supervisor, and union representatives to see if the problems are being experienced by others and urge that a record of reported health complaints be kept by management, if one has not already been established.

-• Talk with your own physician and report your problems to the company physician, nurse, or health and safety officer.
+- Talk with your own physician and report your problems to the company physician, nurse, or health and safety officer.

-• Call your state or local health department or air pollution control agency to talk over the symptoms and possible causes.
+- Call your state or local health department or air pollution control agency to talk over the symptoms and possible causes.

-• Encourage building management to obtain a copy of Building Air Quality: A Guide for Building Owners and Facility Managers from the EPA.
+- Encourage building management to obtain a copy of Building Air Quality: A Guide for Building Owners and Facility Managers from the EPA.
 Building Air Quality (BAQ) is simply written, yet provides comprehensive information for identifying, correcting, and preventing indoor air quality problems.
 BAQ also provides supporting information such as when and how to select outside technical assistance, how to communicate with others regarding indoor air issues, and where to find additional sources of information.

 That brings us to the end of our series, A Guide to Indoor Air Quality.
 We hope you found the information helpful!